I-35W Mississippi River bridge: Disaster declarations

 The Hennepin County Board of Commissioners voted on August 7, 2007, to request that Governor Pawlenty petition President George W. Bush to declare the city of Minneapolis and Hennepin County a major disaster area.
 About two weeks later, Pawlenty requested major disaster designation on August 20.
 In a subsequent press release for a separate disaster declaration that month, he said, "Ordinarily, preliminary damage assessments are completed before the emergency disaster declaration is requested."
 During a press conference and briefing with Bush at the Minneapolis/St.Paul Air Reserve Station base for the 934th Airlift Wing on Tuesday, August 21, Pawlenty estimated the total cost of emergency response at over $8 million including Hennepin County's cost at $7.3 million for rescue and recovery and $1.2 million for other state agencies.
 He estimated the cost of the collapse to the state at $400,000 to $1 million per day.

 That day, Bush gave an emergency rather than major disaster declaration for the state of Minnesota, allowing local and state agencies to recover costs incurred August 1 to 15 from the Federal Emergency Management Agency (FEMA).
 FEMA can provide payment as required for emergency protective measures (part of FEMA Category B) at no less than 75% federal funding to Hennepin County, the designated county, up to the initial limit of $5 million.
 Pawlenty planned to ask that the date restriction and monetary cap be lifted.
 FEMA aid can compensate the county for the saving of lives, protection of public safety and health, and lessening damage to improved property, but not for the disaster-related needs of the victims nor for removing debris and restoration of the bridge and riverfront nor many other categories of needs.

 Replacement bridge

-The replacement of the collapsed I-35W Mississippi River bridge crosses the Mississippi River at the same location as the original bridge, and carries north–south traffic on I-35W.
+The replacement of the collapsed I-35W Mississippi River, bridge crosses the Mississippi River at the same location as the original bridge, and carries north–south traffic on I-35W.
 It was constructed on an accelerated schedule, because of the highway's function as a vital link for carrying commuters and truck freight.

 Mn/DOT announced on September 19, 2007, that Flatiron Constructors and Manson Construction Co. would build the replacement bridge for $234 million.
 The I-35W Saint Anthony Falls Bridge was opened to the public on September 18, 2008, at 5 a.m.
-Using the innovative design-build project delivery method, the replacement bridge opened over three months ahead of schedule, and was awarded the "Best Overall Design-Build Project Award" for 2009 from the Design-Build Institute of America.
+The bridge replacement project was awarded the "Best Overall Design-Build Project Award" for 2009 by the Design-Build Institute of America.